Elias Ayuban: Episcopate

-On October 4, 2024, Pope Francis appointed Ayuban as the second bishop of Diocese of Cubao, succeeding Bishop Honesto Ongtioco.
-He is the second Filipino Claretian bishop installed as bishop after Leo Dalmao of the Prelature of Isabela de Basilan.
-José María Querejeta, a Spaniard, is the first ever Claretian bishop assigned to a bishop role in the Philippines, also in Basilan.
-Ayuban's episcopal ordination and canonical installation took place at Cubao Cathedral on December 3, 2024, coinciding with the feast of Saint Francis Xavier.
+On October 4, 2024, Pope Francis appointed Ayuban as the second bishop of Diocese of Cubao, succeeding Honesto Ongtioco.
+He is the second Filipino Claretian bishop to be appointed a bishop after Leo Dalmao of the Prelature of Isabela de Basilan.
+Ayuban's episcopal ordination and canonical installation took place at Cubao Cathedral on December 3, 2024, on the feast of Saint Francis Xavier.

+On November 21, 2025, the president of the Catholic Bishops' Conference of the Philippines (CBCP), Cardinal Pablo Virgilio David, appointed Ayuban to the National Tribunal of Appeals as its bishop-moderator.

+On June 6, 2026, Pope Leo XIV appointed Ayuban as the Apostolic Administrator of the Diocese of Parañaque, following the retirement of Bishop Jesse Mercado, who reached the mandatory age of retirement for bishops on his 75th birthday.

 Political positions

 Ayuban publicly makes his positions in sociopolitical issues through editorials and social media posts.
-He wrote a critical piece against then-president Rodrigo Duterte for the executive's remarks of God being "stupid" in a 2018 column in La Croix International.
+He wrote a piece critical of then-President Rodrigo Duterte and his remarks of God being "stupid" in a 2018 column in La Croix International.

-He supported then-vice president Leni Robredo's presidential campaign for the 2022 election.
-In contrast, Ayuban posted #NeverAgain in reaction to Bongbong Marcos' win, a reference to the dictatorship of his father, former president Ferdinand Marcos.
-Writing for the CBCP, Ayuban also made his position against legalizing civil divorce in the Philippines known.
+He supported then-Vice President Leni Robredo's presidential campaign for the 2022 election.
+In response to President Bongbong Marcos' win in that race, Ayuban used the hashtag "#NeverAgain", a rallying cry opposing the dictatorship of Marcos' father, former President Ferdinand Marcos.
+Writing for the CBCP, Ayuban also made known his position against legalizing civil divorce in the Philippines.

+In response to the testimony of 18 former members of the Philippine Marines during a Senate Blue Ribbon Committee hearing on 4 June 2026, Ayuban refuted their claim that Fr.
+Flavie Villanueva of the Society of the Divine Word (SVD) received suitcases of cash in a Church allegedly located in Mindanao Avenue.
+The Diocese of Cubao further clarified that there is no Church run by the SVD located at Mindanao Avenue as mentioned by the "ex-Marines"; the SVD-run Parishes are located in Kamuning (Sacred Heart Parish-Shrine), E. Rodriguez Ave.
+(Diocesan Shrine of Jesus the Divine Word), and Sto.
+Niño de Violago Quasi-Parish.
+He denounced disinformation as the work of the devil.